 Three Mile Island Rebounds: Powering the Future with Microsoft

-• Constellation Energy plans to restart Unit 1 of the Three Mile Island nuclear plant by 2028 to provide 835 MW of clean energy for data centres, backed by a 20-year agreement with Microsoft.
+• Constellation Energy plans to restart Unit 1 of the Three Mile Island nuclear plant by 2028, providing 835 MW of clean energy for data centres.

-• The project aims to generate over 3,400 jobs and could result in more than $3 billion in economic benefits for Pennsylvania, addressing the rising energy demands from technology giants.
+• The project aims to generate over 3,400 jobs and could result in more than $3 billion in economic benefits for Pennsylvania.

 The Three Mile Island nuclear plant is set for a revival as Constellation Energy, backed by Microsoft, plans to restart Unit 1.
 Now called the Crane Clean Energy Center, this initiative aims to provide 835 MW of clean energy for data centres, with a target reactivation date in 2028.